CCAD alum Mary Lou Alpert on women in design & why she’s paying it forward

 When I lived in San Francisco and was looking for a job, I went to a company called Schlage Lock.
 I’d submitted some drawings that I thought would be a good way of displaying their work.
 The owner said he liked what I’d given him, but he didn’t think the other employees would listen to a young woman as art director.
 So that was that.

-I also ran into a bit of conflict when I worked for Beechnut.
+I also ran into a bit of conflict when I worked for Squibb and Beech-Nut.
 I would fly out to the printing plants, and a couple of printers would ask me what I was doing there.
 I was there to supervise the printing of a big run.

-I decided to support Women in Design because it’s an important series.
+I decided to support Women in Design because it’s an opportunity to gain insight from professionals.

 For you, what does it mean to be a healthy creative?

-Sometimes when you are discouraged or down, creating work can bring you out of a slump.
-I think being an artist is a real, lifelong asset.
-The satisfaction in the act of producing and working is beneficial.
+Sometimes when you are uninspired, the act of creating work can bring you out of a slump.
+Being an artist is a real, lifelong asset.

 The poster was sold by the New York Botanical Garden in their gift shop.
 I don’t know how he acquired it, but the photo of it was in a magazine.
 Someone gave me a copy; it was wonderful to see.